Originally published: 30 Sep 2018. Last updated: 8 February 2019

 The below is everything we have learned (and are still learning, and occasionally re-learning) about studying languages.

-Here’s a brief summary of what we will do:
+Here’s a brief summary of what will do:

 - Tell ourselves “I speak xxx language fluently.”
 Ideally write this down, and read it (or write it) twice daily.

 - Imagine what that’s like for 2 minutes.
 Believe it.
-Visualize it, hear ourselves speaking.
+Visualise it, hear ourselves speaking.

-- Record ourselves speaking in that language.
+- Record ourselves speaking in that language (even if just for ourselves).
 Take a picture of writing down some basic sentences.
 Store them in an archive.

 We don’t make any progress unless we believe that we can and that we believe that we ARE making progress.
 The frustrating thing is that it’s so easy to hit a roadblock.
 We can have one awkward interaction, and our confidence gets set back a LOT, and we need to start believing in ourselves again to get through those times.

-If learning Arabic, we need to carefully choose what dialect we’re learning.
-Pick one, like Modern Standard Arabic or Egyptian Arabic, and stick with it.
+For example if learning Arabic, choose a format, like Modern Standard Arabic or Egyptian Arabic, and stick with it.

-Note this includes two commitments we’re making: pick one, and stick with it.
+Note this includes two commitments: pick one, and stick with it.

-Pick one.
+Pick one language or dialect:.
 As language learners, we’re always tempted to chop and change.
 We want to learn two (or more) languages at once.
-We embrace it when Spanish words pop into our minds when learning Italian, and think it’s cool.
-There’s a few things going on here.
-We understand these to be

 It’s also just easy to get excited.
-Some friend is learning Russian.
-We recall our mother tongues are Korean and Persian.
+Some friend is learning Russian and we think that’s cool.
+We recall our mother tongues are Korean and Persian and want to work on those.
 Whatever.
 It’s no secret that learning languages is hard.
-Unfortunately, and we say this from experience, knowing 1/4 of four of them is equivalent to knowing zero in any of them.
+Unfortunately, and we say this from experience, knowing 1/4 of four languages is equivalent to knowing zero of any languages.

 - “Wah there are so many words!”